vegantriathlete/vegantriathlete.github.io/README.md

-I don't have any idea what I'm doing.

-Maybe some day this will contain something useful.

-Edit: Now I see what this repo is meant to do -- My very own page on github.com!
+I see what this repo is meant to do -- My very own page on github.com!
-I guess I've got to clone it into my local repo and start adding an index.html.
-It seems that since this README already exists, I can edit inline.
-But, I don't see a way to add another file directly through the github interface.

 Hooray!
 I cloned the repo onto my local machine.
 I created an index.html, committed it and pushed it.

 More information on building user pages at pages.github.com

+Don't count on anything useful appearing here, ever.
+This is a sandbox for my own learning about what I can do on github.

+Feel free to post your thoughts in the wiki or file an issue, though ;-)